meditationstuff/protocol_1/header.md

 <hr>

+<em>Note: This website is a single, very long page, and it can take a few seconds to load.
+If you arrived via a URL that has an anchor link on the end, like /#132c, then make sure you wait and/or refresh, to make sure that you get jumped to the beginning of the intended section of the document. </em>

 <em><a href="https://github.com/meditationstuff/protocol_1/commits/master">Note: Click here to see what's recently changed!</a></em>

 <em>Note: This whole book is a single, static webpage, with no external resources, which you're reading right now.
 Save a local copy with a single command&#8209;/ctrl&#8209;s!</em>